lhanson/dotfiles/README.md

 That will set up passwordless login and copy the GitHub SSH key to the new host, then clone a new copy of this repository, and finally it will call `setup.sh` on the new host to initialize all of the linked dotfiles.
-Then you're up and running there on pretty much even footing as the host you seeded it from, except that your SSH key for passwordless login is not copied to the new host.
+Then you're up and running there on pretty much even footing as the host you seeded it from, except that your private SSH key for passwordless login is not copied to the new host.

 TODO
 ----